|Destinasjoner :||Grønland - Island - Norge|

 Enjoy the lecture series while watching the seas for whales.
 Head towards Iceland and the steaming hot springs of Reykjavík.
 The view is often complemented by soaring fulmars, kittiwakes, gannets, guillemots, and razorbills.
 Included Activities: Arctic Lectures and Educational Programs Transport: G Expedition

 14 nts aboard the G Expedition.
+Arrival transfer.
 Transfer from meeting point to ship (Longyearbyen).
 Zodiac excursions with our expert expedition team.
 Lectures and educational programs.
 Visit to a local community (Greenland).
 Departure transfer (Reykjavík, depending on flight).
-Waterproof boots supplied for USA size 6 - 16.
+Waterproof boots supplied for USA sizes 6 - 16.
 Expedition parka.

 Explore the edges of an ice floe by Zodiac, walk on the tundra searching for birds, keep an eye out for a variety of whale species, learn about the Arctic from lectures and on-site briefings, sail through magnificent fjords and visit a local Greenland community in Ittoqqortoormiit